What Are Good Questions to Ask About the Bible?

 FAQs

-What's the most foundational question to ask about any Bible passage?
+What's the most important question to ask when reading any Bible passage?

 Does Islam encourage asking questions about the Bible?